 A decent pair of headphones, the V-MODA Crossfade M-100 headphones are a little tight on the head.
 Most people’s ears can be accommodated by large ear cups, which are available in various sizes.
 Its cup size is a bit small, and the headband is a bit stifling.

 Despite their Closed-back Design, these headphones suffer from poor noise isolation.
 Also, the lack of active noise cancellation makes it worse.

 They deliver decent sound quality with good bass, well-balanced instruments and vocals, and a decent soundstage.
 Good for music lovers, and acceptable for gamers.

 The V-MODA Crossfade M-100 is above-average for neutral listening.
 The pair can provide a bass of 0.96 dB, which is far better for people willing to buy it for a good music experience.

 When it comes to sports, the Crossfade M-100 from V-MODA is a decent option.
 In addition, the ear cups are flat on your ears, so they won’t move around while you’re running or exercising.
 As a result of this, they’re a bit cumbersome during intense workouts, especially if you sweat profusely.

 These headsets are best for music lovers, but when it comes to competitive gaming they lag far behind.

 The Turtle Beach is one of the most accommodating headsets you’ll ever find in your search for the best headphone for gaming and music.

-The slide up and down plastic arms attached to the headband allows you to find the perfect fit for your head size.
+The slide-up and down plastic arms attached to the headband allow you to find the perfect fit for your head size.